 That’s it for this month’s blog.
-As always, if you have any public safety-related questions or concerns you want to share with the City or our local sheriff’s station, or if you have suggestions for topics to cover in this blog, be sure to let me know using the Ask a Deputy online form.
+Let’s make 2023 the year of a positive, confident mindset and preparedness!
+As always, if you have any public safety-related questions or concerns you want to share with the City or our me, or if you have suggestions for topics to cover in this blog, be sure to let me know using the Ask a Deputy feature.